DeityJS/deity/README.md

 The string generator generates strings of length n where n is a random number between two specified numbers.

-`string:5-10` will generate strings of random length between 5 and 10 characters.
+`string:5-10`, for example, will generate strings of random length between 5 and 10 characters.

 The letters the string is generated from is by default the capital letters A-Z, but this can be configured using the `letters` option (just specify a string of